AceZephyr/big-shoes/README.md

 Big Shoes is compatible with:

 - FF7 PC Steam Version
+- DuckStation (requires manual address search)
-- BizHawk 2.3.2 to 2.6.2
+- BizHawk 2.3.2 to 2.7 and 2.9.1
 - Retroarch
 - PSXFin v1.13

-## To Do

-Considering Linux support.

-Settings window.